 If you read my first article on CrossFit and you are still here congratulations.
 I’m sure you are stronger, fitter, smarter, better looking and a whole lot cooler person.
 If not, there is still hope for you… just click here, spend a few minutes catching up, and we’ll be on our way to more awesomeness.
-If you were one of the people who didn’t enjoy my last contribution to fun and fitness, then this is your exit cue.
+If you were one of the people who didn’t enjoy last year’s contribution to fun and fitness, then this is your exit cue.
 Avert your eyes, click into a different window, talk with some humans, or put in a fun video and cuddle up with the cat… THIS IS NOT FOR YOU!

 Ok, now that it’s just us cool kids — let’s get to work.
 Whether you are adding CrossFit into your own work-outs, going to a registered affiliate or just getting started, there are a few things we need to get fixed.

 Set a goal, not a wish, not an inspiring butterfly-laden internet meme, but a real “I’m gonna do it, this shit is happening” goal.
 Look, to-do lists are great, but to-done lists are what gets you where you want to be You can inspire the shit out of everyone on Faceschool, but in the end you set out to do something, not aspire to it.
 There are a million articles that exist on how to set a goal, so I’m not going to waste your time with all of that.
 Your fitness goal is the thing that just popped in your head.
 What you need to do now is set a path backward from that goal, and then change gears and start moving forward.
 There will be obstacles and setbacks, but fuck that shit and keep moving forward.
 The overall value you’re adding to your life by setting a big ass goal, working, pushing, falling down and getting back up to finish will improve your life in ways you can’t even imagine.
 It makes everyone around you better — all in the simple pursuit of a pull up, muscle up, or fucking double under.
 Damn, you’re a bad ass.